haxsaw/hikaru/docs/hikaru-base.rst

 The HikaruBase class
 ********************

-All Hikaru model objects are based on the HikaruBase class, and the model objects only add data; there are no additional behaviours.
-All operations that you can do on Hikaru objects are defined on the HikaruBase class.
+All Hikaru model objects are based on the HikaruBase class.
+Most Hikaru operations that you can do on Hikaru model objects are defined on the HikaruBase class.
+Derived classes will support class-specific methods as defined by the underlying Kubernetes API.

 :ref:`Full documentation for the class<HikaruBase doc>` can be found in the :ref:`Reference` section, but some of the key methods are discussed here.